Kintyre/ksconf/docs/source/cli.md

         merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s)
+        snapshot            Snapshot .conf file directories into a JSON dump format
         sort                Sort a Splunk .conf file creating a normalized format appropriate for version control
         rest-export         Export .conf settings as a curl script to apply to a